Start With Shape, Buoyancy, and Stool

 3. Constipation

-Blockages in the digestive tract can cause noticeable bloating that doesn’t resolve quickly.
-It’s usually accompanied by obvious lack of waste production in the tank.
+Digestive slowdown can cause noticeable bloating that does not resolve quickly.
+It may be accompanied by reduced waste in the tank.
 Causes range from hard-to-digest food items to accidental substrate ingestion during feeding.
-Gentle temperature adjustment, proper feeding practices, and patience can help resolve mild constipation successfully.
+Stable cool water, appropriate feeding, and careful observation can help in mild cases, while worsening signs need veterinary input.

 4. Water Quality Issues

-Poor water quality can significantly affect digestion and cause secondary bloating.
-Ammonia and nitrite spikes are directly toxic to the digestive system, while high nitrate levels can cause chronic stress that affects metabolism negatively.
-Regular water changes and proper cycling are absolutely essential preventative measures that support overall digestive health.
+Poor water quality can affect appetite, behavior, and digestion.
+Ammonia and nitrite spikes are especially concerning, while high nitrate or unstable conditions can add chronic stress.
+Regular water changes and proper cycling are important preventative measures that support overall health.

 5. Health Concerns